 Depending on where you reside, your county clerk may offer safe-keeping of wills for a fee.
 This may not be a good option if you plan to move or need to amend your will.
 Some people also do not like this option because it is less confidential.
 With this option, you still need to tell your executor exactly where your will is filed because the clerk will not contact your family after you pass away.

 Your will is an important legal document.
-If you need help with preparation of a will or will storage in Oklahoma,please contact the knowledgeable family law attorneys at the Tulsa Family Lawyers Group for a free consultation at (918) 742-3555.
-If you prefer, you can complete our online form and we will contact you.
-Our office offers English and Spanish consultations.
+If you need help with preparation of a will or will storage and probate contact us at the Tulsa Family Lawyers Group for a free consultation (918) 742-3555.